SolardiaX/CyInstaller/docs/configuration.rst

 Overview
 --------

-CyInstaller use yaml file (default is `setup.yml`) as configration.
+CyInstaller use yaml file (default is `setup.yml`) as configuration.

 The config file may looks like: